Potomac Mountain Club – New Member Guide

 Where are the local crags?

 Carderock (Maryland): The ever-popular afterwork spot.
-The approach is less than five minutes from the parking lot.
-There is one line of cliffs, about 40 feet high.
-There are climbs every few feet of the cliff.
-Everything is top roped.
+This is a National Park with a line of 40ft cliffs.
+The approach is less than five minutes from the parking lot..
+There are top-rope climbs every few feet of the cliff.

 Little Stony Man, VA: A five-minute walk off Skyline Drive in Shenandoah National Park.
 Very scenic.
 The cliff is around 50 feet high.
-Everything could be top roped, but the Appalachian Trail is right at the top of the cliff and the configuration makes it hard to rig top rope anchors (don’t put ropes over the trail).
-As a result, the area is more for trad climbing.
+Everything can be top roped, but the Appalachian Trail is right at the top of the cliff and the configuration makes it hard to rig top rope anchors (don’t put ropes over the trail).
+As a result, the area is perhaps better for trad climbing.
 The routes are mostly 5.4 to 5.7, but because of the rock and the layout it is a poor place to take leader falls.

 How about snow, alpine, ice, etc?